 Cominco Ltd. production at the Sullivan mine in 1993 was 28 000 kilograms (900 000 oz) of silver, 42 000 tonnes of lead and 87 000 tonnes of zinc from 1 364 300 tonnes at a daily rate of 7000 tonnes.
-The mine was shut down for an eleven-week period over the summar and one week in December.
+The mine was shut down for an eleven-week period over the summer and one week in December.
 Published reserves as of January 1, 1994 were 14.8 million tonnes grading 26 g/t Ag, 4.7% Pb and 8% Zn.

 Production from the Golden Bear mine in 1993, now owned by Wheaton River Minerals Ltd., was 1628 kilograms (52 357 oz) of gold and 417 kilograms (13 409 oz) of silver.
 From start-up in 1990 to the end of June, 1994 production totalled about 419 000 tonnes averaging 15.4 g/t Au.
 Mill recovery averaged 89%, netting a total of 5743 kilograms (184 640 oz) of gold.
 Lower grade surface material in the pit area, was the last ore run through the mill in September.
 Reserves at January 1, 1994 were estimated by the operator at 98 703 tonnes grading 20.4 g/t Au.
-Gold production during the first six months of 1994, slowed by a two-week shutdown in February, was 765 488 grams (24 611 oz) from 59 450 tonnes of ore grading 13.9 g/t Au.
-Recoveries were 92.6%.
+Gold production during 1994 to the end of September (i.e. closure) totalled (29 726 ounces), recovered from 88 920 tonnes grading 11.5 g/t Au.
+Production was slowed by a two-week shutdown in February.

-In June 1994, Wheaton and North American Metals Ltd. announced a revised production plan and received a Mine Development Certificate from the provineial government in early August.
+In June 1994, Wheaton and North American Metals Ltd. announced a revised production plan and received a Mine Development Certificate from the provincial government in early August.
 The new plan, which involves heap-leach technology, predicts present rates of gold production to continue for up to five more years from currently known lode gold and stockpiles.
-Estimated total contained gold in the Kodiak A, B, and C zones, and the low grade stockpile is 967 320 grams (311 000 oz) in approximately 3 350 000 tonnes grading between 1.5 and 8.2 g/t Au and averaging 2.9 g/t Au.
-The original mining plan called for approximately 325 000 tonnes of ore grading 4.6 g/t Au from the Keoiak A zone to be mined (open pic), crushed and stacked during August to November, at which time heap leaching was to have begun.
+Estimated total contained gold in the Kodiak A, B, and C zones, and the low-grade stockpile is 967 320 grams (311 000 oz) in approximately 3 350 000 tonnes grading between 1.5 and 8.2 g/t Au and averaging 2.9 g/t Au.
+The original mining plan called for approximately 325 000 tonnes of ore grading 4.6 g/t Au from the Kodiak A zone to be mined (open pit), crushed and stacked during August to November, at which time heap leaching was to have begun.
 Production costs were expected to be US\$224 per ounce.
 Drilling during the summer increased the contained ounces by 18% bringing the total mining reserve to 473 000 tonnes.
 Column tests indicate a recovery of greater than 93% of the gold by heap leaching.
 Unfortunately, heavy rains during the latter part of September and early October washed out two bridges on the mine access road and damaged the airstrip.
-Consequently, the company has deferred installation of the liner on the leach bed until next spring.
-Gold production is expected to start in the summer of 1995.
+Consequently, the company has deferred installation of the liner on the leach bed until June 1995.
+Gold production is expected by September.

 During the past summer and fall two new zones of gold mineralization were discovered on the Kodiak North (Ursa deposit) zone, 800 metres to the north of the Kodiak A open pit.
-The host rock is a strongly hematized limestone breccia, similar to Kodiak ere, indicating good potential for heap leaching.
+The hostrock is a strongly hematized limestone breccia, similar to Kodiak ore, indicating good potential for heap leaching.
 Twelve holes drilled on the Ursa deposit have outlined a deposit along a strike length in excess of 100 metres and to a depth of up to 75 metres.
-The deepest hele returned an intersection grading 12.2 g/t Au across 27.2 metres.
+The deepest hole returned an intersection grading 12.2 g/t Au across 27.2 metres.
 A second phase of drilling is planned for 1995.